Romanesque (EP)

 Romanesque is the debut extended play released by the Japanese rock band Buck-Tick.
-It was released on 12-inch vinyl, cassette and 8 cm CD (which contains a bonus track) on March 21, 1988 through Victor Entertainment.
+It was released on 12-inch vinyl, cassette and 8 cm CD (which contains a bonus track) on March 21, 1988, through Victor Entertainment.
+This EP contains a re-recorded version of their song "Romanesque" from their debut album Hurry Up Mode.
 The extended play peaked at number twenty on the Oricon charts and has sold 40,000 copies worldwide.